blockchain-certificates/cert-issuer/docs/issuing.md

 # Issuing Certificates

-1. Prerequisites
+## Prerequisites

+- Ensure you've installed and configured your bitcoin wallet dependencies.
+If you haven't yet, see [Certificate Issuing Options](http://www.blockcerts.org/guide/options.html) for an overview of issuing options.
+- If you haven't already, make sure your conf.ini (for this application) is correct.
+See [[bitcoind.md]] or [[blockchain_info.md]], depending on which you are using.
+- Ensure your wallet software is running:
-    - If you are using the blockchain.info API, start the blockchain.info server
+    - If you are using a Bitcoin node, ensure you've started your bitcoin daemon.
+(In the Quick Start docker container, it will run on startup)
         ```
+        bitcoind -daemon -conf=your-bitcoin.conf
+        ```
+    - Otherwise, if you are using the blockchain.info API, ensure your local blockchain.info service is running
+        ```
         blockchain-wallet-service start --port 3000
         ```

-    - Otherwise start your local bitcoind client (use regtest mode to preview!)
+## Issuing

-2. Add your certificates to data/unsigned_certs/
+1. Add your certificates to data/unsigned_certs/

-3. Make sure you have enough BTC in your issuing address.
-Each certificate costs 15000 satoshi ($0.06 USD)
+2. Make sure you have enough BTC in your issuing address.
+Each certificate costs 12750 satoshi ($0.08 USD)

     __Important note on denominations: If you are running a bitcoind node, note that the standard cli denomination is bitcoins not satoshis!
 In the cert-issuer app, the standard unit is Satoshis (this is common in other apis), and the values are converted to bitcoin first.__